-The logic of the outcomes assessed using RIE follows this sequence: (outcome A) enterprise managers (or other senior decision makers) who participate in the first half day training for managers will accept the business case for EnMS; with additional training provided to enterprise energy managers and staff (outcome B) managers will agree to support change by investing in an EnMS; from which flows (outcome C) institutionalization of EnMS in the enterprise, for example, by adapting the organizational structure, staffing the necessary positions and adjusting performance expectations to include energy efficiency.
+The logic of the outcomes assessed using RIE follows this sequence: (outcome A) enterprise managers (or other senior decision makers) who participate in the first half-day training for managers will accept the business case for EnMS; with additional training provided to enterprise energy managers and staff (outcome B), managers will agree to support change by investing in an EnMS; from this flows (outcome C) institutionalization of EnMS in the enterprise, for example, by adapting the organizational structure, staffing the necessary positions, and adjusting performance expectations to include energy efficiency.
 With the EnMS institutionalized the enterprise can be expected to (outcome D) invest to improve energy efficiency.
-At this point the desired effects start to flow, including reducing energy consumption and thereby also reducing GHG emissions, reducing power outages and so on.
-Training in system optimization is also provided as part of the UNIDO program, for example for systems with compressed air (CASO) or steam (SSO).
+At this point the desired effects start to flow, including reducing energy consumption and thereby also reducing greenhouse gas (GHG) emissions, reducing power outages, and so on.
+Training in system optimization is also provided as part of the UNIDO program, for example for systems with compressed air or steam.
 These system optimization decisions can be separate from or part of an EnMS.
-The RIE estimates that follow focus on EnMS and include SO decisions only as part of an EnMS process (e.g. replacing a boiler as indicated by application of EnMS).
+The RIE estimates that follow focus on EnMS and include system optimization decisions only as part of an EnMS process (e.g., replacing a boiler as indicated by application of EnMS).
 This sequence of outcomes applies to enterprises participating in the UNIDO training.
 The program includes demonstrations of the benefits of EnMS through pilots and case studies.
-In each country a small cadre of EE experts were trained as trainers and training materials relevant to the country were developed also provided training to develop a cadre of EnMS experts who will seek to provide energy efficiency services to industry.
+A small cadre of energy efficiency experts was trained as trainers in each country, and training materials relevant to the country were developed.
+The program also provided training to develop a cadre of EnMS experts who will seek to provide energy efficiency services to industry.
 These interventions are intended (outcome E) to replicate energy efficiency to enterprises that did not engage in the training or progress beyond outcome A and will provide additional energy reduction effects on top of those from direct participants.

 The program is one of several influences on energy decisions of enterprises.
-Others include the national legislation and compliance, energy prices and subsidy levels, behavior of other enterprises, sensitivity of the enterprise to market forces rewarding or requiring sustainability such as through foreign investment or ownership, exporting to markets sensitive to these factors, the nature of ownership, and introduction of ISO 50000, among others.
-All these factors potentially influence enterprise decisions on whether to pursue or not energy efficiency, including decisions on whether to engage with the intervention, and for those that do so, progress along the pathway described in Figure 1.
+Others include the national legislation and compliance; energy prices and subsidy levels; behavior of other enterprises; sensitivity of the enterprise to market forces rewarding or requiring sustainability, such as through foreign investment or ownership, exporting to markets sensitive to these factors; the nature of ownership; and introduction of ISO 50000, among others.
+All these factors potentially influence enterprise decisions on whether or not to pursue energy efficiency, including decisions on whether to engage with the intervention, and for those that do so, progress along the pathway described in figure 4.12.

-Information about enterprise level energy efficiency improvements can be obtained over time through reporting from the legislatively required audits, from enterprise surveys such as those undertaken by UNIDO, from EnMS software and other sources.
+Information about enterprise-level energy efficiency improvements can be obtained over time through reporting from the legislatively required audits, from enterprise surveys such as those undertaken by UNIDO, from EnMS software, and other sources.
 These can provide an indication of energy consumption and changes in consumption at macro and enterprise levels, and will no doubt prove valuable in assessing policy and program options.
-However, this information does not enable separation of the contributions of the program from the several other important forces affecting enterprise decisions relating to energy efficiency such as those described above.
+However, this information does not enable to separate the contributions of the program from the several other important forces affecting enterprise decisions relating to energy efficiency, such as those described above.

-1.2 Rapid Impact Evaluation
+Rapid Impact Evaluation